Jobs in France for Americans

 Here is a list of the best cities you should consider moving to if you are looking for a job:

-- Paris: America’s favorite city for the same reasons France loves it too Paris is Paris is a France size cultural and business hub, and that makes it seem Americans No. A lot of international companies are headquartered here, so educational, tech and hospitality opportunities are a dime a dozen.
-The cosmopolitan nature in the city also means that English speaking employees find it easier to integrate with their global peers.
+America’s favorite city, for the same reasons France loves it too.
+Paris is a France-sized cultural and business hub, and that makes it seem American.
+A lot of international companies are headquartered here, so educational, tech, and hospitality opportunities are a dime a dozen.
+The cosmopolitan nature of the city also means that English-speaking employees find it easier to integrate with their global peers.

-- Lyon: The tech sector is expanding in Lyon, which makes it a good option for Americans with a tech or engineering background.
-It is also home to a great startup culture so if you have IT or digital marketing experience, you will find plenty of opportunities.
-Lyon is cheaper than Paris, so this makes it an attractive option to expats looking to make a life on their own aboard
+The tech sector is expanding in Lyon, which makes it a viable option for Americans with a tech or engineering background.
+It is also home to a great startup culture, so if you have IT or digital marketing experience, you will find plenty of opportunities.
+Lyon is cheaper than Paris, so this makes it an attractive option to expats looking to make a life on their own abroad.

-- Nice: A tourism and hospitality mecca on the French Riviera.
-In the summer, season of tourists, Americans speaking both French and English are cherished.
+A tourism and hospitality mecca on the French Riviera.
+Americans who speak both French and English cherish the summer, the season of tourists.
 It’s the beauty of the region and its agreeable weather that has made it an attractive place to live, too.

 Moving to France: Preparing for the Journey

-Ahead of applying for jobs, a thoughtful preparation is essential for an easier transition.
-Moving to France is not only an important opportunity for your work life but it also involves a good deal of logistics you need to solve.
+Ahead of applying for jobs, thoughtful preparation is essential for an easier transition.
+Moving to France is not only an important opportunity for your work life, but it also involves a good deal of logistics you need to solve.

 The other thing you need to consider is a place of accommodation in France.
 Urban centers such as Paris have particularly tough real estate markets, so being proactive in your housing search is a must.
 Check out multiple neighborhoods to see where you fit your lifestyle and budget.